 Finding Nemo: Fact vs. Fiction

 One aspect of the movie that deviates from reality is the anglerfish's size.
 The anglerfish in Finding Nemo appears to be much larger than it would be in real life, amplifying the threat it poses to the protagonists.
-Additionally, the movie does not delve into the anglerfish's unique mating behavior or the symbiotic relationship with bioluminescent bacteria, focusing instead on its predatory role.
+Additionally, the movie does not get into the anglerfish's unique mating behavior or the symbiotic relationship with bioluminescent bacteria, focusing instead on its predatory role.

 Beyond Finding Nemo: The Anglerfish in Art and Literature